astronomer/astro-docs/enterprise/v0.16/05_customize-airflow/06_integrate-iam.md

 Before you can integrate IAM with an Airflow Deployment on Astronomer, you'll need to do the following within Kubernetes:

-- Enable IAM Roles for Service Accounts
+- Create an IAM OIDC Identity Provider
 - Create an IAM Role and Policy
+- Create a Trust Relationship
 - Test that your IAM Role is functional by applying a Service Account to a Pod

-#### Enable IAM Roles for Service Accounts
+#### Create an IAM OIDC Identity Provider

 As a first step, enable IAM integration for Service Accounts and create an OpenID Connect (OIDC) identity provider in the IAM console.
 Once you've enabled an IAM OIDC identity provider, you'll be able to create an IAM role to associate with a service account in your cluster.